 There’s a lot of running, jumping and more running.
 So much so you half expect Tom Cruise to pop up and sprint across the screen.
 The constant too fast cutting of scenes ends up disconcerting the viewer from the film, numbing them to impact and involvement, and pushing them into incredulity.

-The Millennium Falcon, multiple hyper speed jumping (see Guardians of the Galaxy 2) through various scenarios at one point is nearly eaten by a spice worm from Dune.
+The Millennium Falcon, multiple hyper-speed jumping (see Guardians of the Galaxy 2) through various scenarios at one point is nearly eaten by a spice worm from Dune.
 These references are just for the audience and actually break your suspended disbelief while you think; ‘wait a minute wasn’t that….?’
 Lando Calrissian teaming up with Chewy in the Millennium Falcon, Denis Lawson as the Scottish X-Wing pilot or Warwick Davis as the Ewok leader zipping past.
-Finn, Poe and Rey jump on some skimmers and are pursued by storm troopers (only they can fly now) evoking Luke being chased through the Ewok forest and Anakin’s pod racing.
+Finn, Poe and Rey jump on some skimmers and are pursued by stormtroopers (only they can fly now) evoking Luke being chased through the Ewok forest and Anakin’s pod racing.
 It’s just like watching the current James Bond roll up in the 1960’s Aston Martin DB5.
 And yes there’s even another canteen scene.
 These nostalgia tropes are overwhelming and are there again and again, just for a certain kind of fan.
 What else can the spice worm from Dune be?
-These item’s are from our past and have little or nothing to contribute to the film we’re watching.
+These items are from our past and have little or nothing to contribute to the film we’re watching.

-Kylo Renn is no flawed hero; he’s irredeemably bad, he always was.
+In the latest trilogy, Kylo Renn is no flawed hero; he’s irredeemably bad, he always was.
 Even before he murdered his father (and Rey’s surrogate father) Han Solo, he had been killing innocent people and destroying whole planets.
-All through the film he links psychically with Rey, from her training with Leia where he distracts her while controlling the training robot to try and kill her, hurting her in the process, to scenes where he attacks her, imprisons her, tries to kill her or harm her.
-Yet at several times in the trilogy Rey could fight and finish Kylo but doesn’t.
+All through the film, he links psychically with Rey, from her training with Leia where he distracts her while controlling the training robot to try and kill her, hurting her in the process, to scenes where he attacks her, imprisons her, tries to kill her or harm her.
+Yet at several times in the trilogy, Rey could fight and finish Kylo but doesn’t.
 In their final fight, Kylo is about to kill Rey when his mother Leia distracts him and Rey mortally wounds him.
 This should have been the end of the film.
-Bad guy dead, job done.
-But no. Rey then heals him (never seen a jedi do that before) and reveals to us and him that she would have said yes when he asked her to be with him, meaning that she loves him.
+Bad guy dead, the job is done.
+But no. Rey then heals him (never seen a Jedi do that before) and reveals to us and him that she would have said yes when he asked her to be with him, meaning that she loves him.
 I thought this was just plain wrong.
 If she had been a man and Kylo a woman then Kylo would have been killed.
-In Game of Thrones, Jon Snow kills Daenerys because, though he loves her, she’s bad.
+In Game of Thrones, Jon Snow kill Daenerys because, though he loves her, she’s bad.
 Why is Rey trying to redeem with love a man who has abused her horribly?
 The Rey/Kylo relationship is of a woman loving her abuser no matter what.
 Why does she save him?
 How can she redeem him?
 How can he undo all the harm he has done?
 Isn’t it morally bankrupt to do this just to put a twist on the plot of a film?

 I know I’m not alone in finding this all very disturbing.
 In Hollywood, women are finally standing up to the abuse they’ve been suffering for years and now one of the biggest blockbuster films has this twisted scenario at its core.
 Something seems very rotten in the heart of a galaxy far far away.